Frequently Asked Questions | Physical Therapy

 We recommend completing a FAFSA application starting Jan.
 1 for the academic year you intend to enroll in our program.
 The FASFA application can be completed online.
 Pacific University is a participant in the Federal Family Education Loan Program (FFELP) which provides subsidized and unsubsidized loans to students based on need.
 For more information, visit the Financial Aid Office.

-In addition, the Pacific University School of Physical Therapy program offers a one-time First Year Student Scholarship to a select group of incoming students each year, based on academic and need base merit.
+In addition, the Pacific University Physical Therapy Program offers a one-time First Year Student Scholarship to a select group of incoming students each year, based on academic and needs-based merit.

 The Pacific University Division of Student Life provides a Housing Network for all students of Pacific University.
 Our graduate students generally reside in off-campus housing within the Hillsboro and surrounding communities.
 Once admitted into the program, internal resource networking and housing opportunities are shared amongst current students.